 Carthage: Marlee’s Creamery, just outside Carthage MO (30 minutes from Kansas and OK), phone: 417-358-9381, email: email@example.com.
 This dairy is a small family farm and has been producing bulk Grade A milk for 10 years.
 Inspected and permitted plant, bottling Grade A Retail Raw Milk in gallons.
 Produced by free-range, grass-fed Jersey cows.
 Herd is Brucellosis and TB tested free as required by law for raw milk sales direct to the consumer.
 No hormones are used.

-Chilhowee: Better Living Farms, Scott and Jina Anstine, phone: 660-909-1883, email: email@example.com.
-The farm has Guernsey milk, cream and homemade butter available.
+Chilhowee: Better Living Farms, Scott and Jina Anstine, (1 hr from KC and 20 min from Warrensburg), phone: 660-909-1883, email: email@example.com, Facebook: facebook.com/pages/Better-Living-Farms/482358048484282.
+The farm owners have 25+ years of experience with Grade A dairy farming and cattle management.
+The farm has Guernsey milk, cream, and homemade butter available.
 Their cows are milked by machine under sanitary conditions.
-The milk is then filtered and cooled immediately.
+The milk is then filtered into glass jars and cooled immediately.
 No hormones or antibiotics used.
-Drop points established as customer base increases.
-Large farm eggs are also available.
-Grass fed and grain fed beef coming soon.
-Call for pricing and availability.
+Drop points available.
+They have pasture-raised broiler chickens available twice a year, as well as large farm eggs.
+Grass fed and grain fed beef available.
+Call for pricing and information.

 Clarksville: Alfalfa Farms, David J. Henderson, RR 1 Box 167A, phone: 573-242-3449, email: firstname.lastname@example.org.
 David is a cardiovascular physiologist by training and a farmer at heart.
 Raw cow milk from cows eating a pasture of legumes, orchard grass, and fall mixtures during the year.
 Alfalfa hay is their prime source when they have no pasture.
 They receive mineral supplements daily and drink the same deep well water as the farmer.
 There is no soy in their diet.
 No pesticides or herbicides have been used on the farm for 17 years.
 Milk is bottled in glass.
 All milking is done with a machine and strict protocol.
 Delivery or small group pickups are by prearrangement.